cybergarage/go-net-upnp/README.md

 go-net-upnp is a open source framework for Go and UPnP™ developers.

-UPnP™ is a standard protocol for IoT, the protocols consist of other standard protocols, such as GENA, SSDP, SOAP, HTTPU and HTTP.
-Therefore you have to understand and implement these protocols to create UPnP™ applications.
+UPnP™ is a standard protocol for IoT, it consist of other standard protocols, such as GENA, SSDP, SOAP, HTTPU and HTTP.
+Therefore UPnP developers have to understand and implement these protocols to create UPnP™ applications.

-go-net-upnp hansles these protocols automatically to support to create UPnP devices and control points quickly.
+go-net-upnp manages these protocols automatically to support to create any UPnP devices and control points quickly.

 ## Installation